Introduction

 Why Weight-Bearing Capacity Matters

-Several factors influence a floor’s weight-bearing capacity:
+Several factors affect a floor’s weight-bearing capacity:

 Structural damage